lienardale/alientest_minishell/README.md

 minishell stderr -> us_errors.txt

 /!\ Work in progress
-- Does not test return or exit values
+- Does not test return or exit values very extensively
 - Does not test signals
-- Does not test leaks